 Nothing says “fall” in the Pacific Northwest like fresh, crisp apples.
 But if trudging through a field for U-pick fruit is not your ideal autumn day, here’s an adults-only alternative: hard cider.
 Unlike the fresh fruit, apples in cider form are available to enjoy year-round — and unlike beer, this brew is naturally gluten-free.
 Follow our guide to enjoy a tour of Portland’s best cider houses, plus plenty of food and other fun.

-If you’re not hungry yet (or if cased meats aren’t your thing), head north to your second cider destination.
-Portland Cider Company crafts their fresh-pressed hard cider from Northwest-grown apples and pours them at this this cozy Hawthorne pub, which boats a whopping 28 taps from cider producers near and far.
-A sizable portion of the drink menu is dedicated to Portland Cider Co.’s own brews, including the always satisfying “Kinda Dry” style , intriguing blends and seasonal treats like fresh hop and passionfruit varieties.
+If you’re not hungry yet (or if cased meats aren’t your thing), head north to your first cider destination.
+Portland Cider Company crafts their fresh-pressed hard cider from Northwest-grown apples and pours them at this cozy Hawthorne pub, which boasts a whopping 28 taps from cider producers near and far.
+A sizable portion of the drink menu is dedicated to Portland Cider Co.’s own brews, including the always satisfying “Kinda Dry” style, intriguing blends and seasonal treats like fresh hop and passionfruit varieties.
 Opt for a tasting flight to make the most of that extensive tap list.

 Hungry?
 Stop at this micro-restaurant pod on Northeast Glisan, which offers plenty of options for all palates.
 (Think vegan Indian eats at the Sudra, meaty tacos at Uno Mas and saucy sliders at 24th & Meatballs.)
 This is an apple cider tour, after all, so stick with the theme and try the Pie Spot’s brandy apple crumble Pie Hole (an adorable mini pie for one).